-Alex’s practice encompasses labour and employment law and general litigation.
-He has appeared on behalf of clients before the Supreme Court of Nova Scotia, Small Claims Court and in grievance arbitration.
+Alex’s practice encompasses labour and employment law and general litigation, including insurance defence.
+He has appeared on behalf of clients before all levels of Court in Nova Scotia, the Nova Scotia Labour Board, and in arbitrations and mediations.
 Alex has experience preparing submissions for the Ontario Court of Appeal, the Human Rights Tribunal of Ontario, the Newfoundland and Labrador Labour Relations Board, the Nova Scotia Labour Board, and all levels of Court in Nova Scotia.

 Alex has degrees in both common law and Quebec civil law.
 During his law school studies, Alex won the Guy-Guérin Cup, a Quebec bilingual mock jury trial competition, where he was recognized by the panel of judges for presenting the competition’s best closing argument.
 Alex then placed second nationally at the Sopinka Cup trial advocacy competition.